-Text for a research poster is typically written like an abstract for a paper that will be published in an academic journal, but the text for a research poster will be more structured than a typical abstract.
-You don't want to include the entire text of your paper in your poster — this will result in too much text on the poster, and make it harder for viewers to quickly read through your poster.
+Text for a research poster is typically written like an abstract for a paper that will be published in an academic journal, but more structured than a typical abstract.
+You shouldn't include the entire text of your paper in your poster — this will result in too much text on the poster, and make it harder for viewers to quickly read through your poster.
 However, if your poster text is written up like an abstract, summarizing the important information from each section of the paper, it'll be easier for viewers to read through quickly.
-If you like, you can bring copies of your full paper to a poster presentation to hand out, so interested people can read through the entire research paper if they like.
+If you like, you can bring copies of your full paper to a poster presentation to hand out or include a link to the paper on your poster, so interested people can read through the entire research paper if they like.

 Discipline-specific structure information